mrINEX/learn-English/Course 3 English.md

 words: [reserved], [many - MANY], very, really, [fairly - FAIRLY,(fair)], [clever - CLEVER], [quite - QUITE], [rather - RATHER, pretty - PRETTY], a bit - a little bit, [confident - CONFIDENT],
       [a lot of - A LOT OF, lots of - LOTS OF], [(a) few - (A) FEW, few - FEW], [how many - HOW MANY], [fairly clever], quite different, quite rught, a bit reserved,
 sentence: Have you got lots of friends?
 Have you got many friends?
 I have got lots of [buddies].
 Yes, she is really shy.
 [Vova and Vitya are quite different.]
 Masha is quite reserved.

+23.08
+words: [matter - MATTER], however - HOWEVER, honest - HONEST, caring - CARING, helpful - HELPFUL,
+      be a good listener,
+sentence: They are caring parents.
+My best friend is very honest.
+Olga is helpful.
+Friends from Germany are honest friends.